-- Bartow History Museum, located at 4 East Church Street in Cartersville, the Bartow History Museum’s signature exhibit highlights the impact of Goodyear and other textile industries in Cartersville and Bartow County.
+- Bartow History Museum, 4 East Church Street: The Bartow History Museum’s signature exhibit highlights the impact of Goodyear and other textile industries in Cartersville and Bartow County.
 The museum has an extensive collection of documents and photographs relating to textile industry history.
 Their hours of operation are Monday through Saturday 10:00 am – 5:00 pm.

 The following properties are not open to the public, but you can view them from the exterior to learn more about the buildings that supported the textile industry here.